MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/network-settings-for-advanced-features.md

 - Strat_SB_Admin
 ms.custom:
 ms.assetid: 7f6de9e4-c8a4-44e4-8d14-21fe8c45283a
 description: "Learn about network regions, network sites, and IP subnets.
-All these must be configured to deploy Plan for media bypass in Skype for Business 2015, Plan for call admission control in Skype for Business Server 2015), or Plan for emergency services in Skype for Business Server 2015 in Skype for Business Server Enterprise Voice."
+All these must be configured to deploy Plan for media bypass in Skype for Business, Plan for call admission control in Skype for Business Server), or Plan for emergency services in Skype for Business Server in Skype for Business Server Enterprise Voice."
 ---

-# Network settings for the advanced Enterprise Voice features in Skype for Business Server 2015
+# Network settings for the advanced Enterprise Voice features in Skype for Business Server

 Learn about network regions, network sites, and IP subnets.
-All these must be configured to deploy [Plan for media bypass in Skype for Business 2015](media-bypass.md), [Plan for call admission control in Skype for Business Server 2015](call-admission-control.md)), or [Plan for emergency services in Skype for Business Server 2015](emergency-services.md) in Skype for Business Server Enterprise Voice.
+All these must be configured to deploy [Plan for media bypass in Skype for Business](media-bypass.md), [Plan for call admission control in Skype for Business Server](call-admission-control.md), or [Plan for emergency services in Skype for Business Server](emergency-services.md) in Skype for Business Server Enterprise Voice.

-Skype for Business Server has three advanced Enterprise Voice features: [Plan for call admission control in Skype for Business Server 2015](call-admission-control.md)), [Plan for emergency services in Skype for Business Server 2015](emergency-services.md), and [Plan for media bypass in Skype for Business 2015](media-bypass.md).
+Skype for Business Server has three advanced Enterprise Voice features: [Plan for call admission control in Skype for Business Server](call-admission-control.md), [Plan for emergency services in Skype for Business Server](emergency-services.md), and [Plan for media bypass in Skype for Business](media-bypass.md).
 These features share certain configuration requirements for network regions, network sites, and association of each subnet in the Skype for Business Server topology with a network site.

 This topic provides an overview of the configuration requirements that are common to all three of these advanced Enterprise Voice features.